PowerShellCrack/PSAVDDeploymentToolkit/README.md

 ## Type: **Scripts**

 Supported parameters are:
-- **enabled** – boolean. enables or disables the step in the csutomizations
+- **enabled** – boolean. enables or disables the step in the customizations
 - **type** – string.
 Set to "Script"
 - **name** – string.
 Name of step
 - **id** – guid. can be anything.
 Not used
 - **inlineScript** – string or array of strings.
-This is sequenctial.
+This is sequential.
 Each line will run in powershell
 - **validExitCodes** – array of integers. typically set to [0,3010]
 - **continueOnError** – boolean. enables allows script to run even if do does not match the validExitCode
 - **rebootOnSuccess** – boolean.
 Reboots the system after script is ran. this will break the script from continuing.
-DONT USE YET
+DON'T USE YET

 ### Example 1